vedranaa/vis3d/README.md

 ## USE
-Use the commands below to log on a node, navigate to the project folder, and run `init.sh` using:
+Use the commands below to log on a node, navigate to the project folder, and run `init.sh`:

 ```
 linuxsh -X